-Stephan has been a cuisine consultant to American Airlines for the past 22 years and has consulted for the Dallas Museum of Art and a host of hotels including Zaza, The Gaylord and Omni.
+Stephan has been cuisine consultant to American Airlines for the past 22 years and has consulted for the Dallas Museum of Art and a host of hotels.
+Currently, Pyles is consultant to Sustenio, serving Modern Southwestern Cuisine at San Antonio’s Hotel Eilan.

-A tireless philanthropist, Pyles is a founding board member of Share Our Strength, an international hunger relief organization and is a recipient of the organization's Humanitarian of the Year Award.
-He is a life board member of the North Texas Food Bank and also serves on the board of Goodwill Industries.
+A tireless philanthropist, Pyles is a founding board member of Share Our Strength, an international hunger relief organization and received its Humanitarian of the Year award.
+He is life board member of the North Texas Food Bank and founded The Hunger Link, Dallas’ perishable food program.
+Pyles has given $250,000 in culinary scholarships.